MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="stix"></a>STIX Representation ##

 ### How are MBC behaviors captured in STIX 2? ###
 MBC content is available in STIX 2.1 format.
-See the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository for details.
-The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behaviors are captured with STIX 2 objects.
+See the [mbc-stix2.1](https://github.com/MBCProject/mbc-stix2.1) repository for details.
+MBC content is also available in an [older STIX 2.1 representation](https://github.com/MBCProject/mbc-stix2) based on the representation used for ATT&CK.

 ### Why was MBC's STIX representation updated? ###
-The previous STIX 2.1 representation was valid, but it didn't take advantage of the STIX 2.1 Extension Definition Object.
-MBC users said they found the MBC representation (and ATT&CK) kludgy, so we defined new SDOs and extended the STIX Malware Object in a [malware behavior extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications).
+The previous STIX 2.1 representation is valid, but it doesn't take advantage of the STIX 2.1 Extension Definition Object.
+MBC users said they found the MBC representation (and ATT&CK) kludgy, so we defined new SDOs and extended the STIX Malware Object in a [malware behavior extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/malware-behavior).
 We think it works much better!

 ### How are malware corpus examples captured in STIX? ###
 Corpus examples are captured using the Malware SDO.
 Three new properties are defined in the STIX 2.1 Malware Behavior extension: